 - The Texas Emissions Reduction Plan (TERP) is established by the legislature to be administered by the TNRCC, the comptroller, the Public Utility Commission of Texas, and the Texas Council on Environmental Technology.

-- The agency formally changes its name on September 1 from the Texas Natural Resource Conservation Commission to the Texas Commission on Environmental Quality.
+- On September 1, the Texas Natural Resource Conservation Commission formally changes its name and begins doing business as the Texas Commission on Environmental Quality.

 - Under HB 1365, the legislature provides a stable funding source for TERP program activities under the TCEQ and ends funding for TERP-related programs under the comptroller and the Public Utility Commission of Texas.

-- The legislature establishes a dry cleaning regulation and remediation program at the TCEQ with the passage of HB 1366.
+- The legislature establishes a program for dry cleaning regulation and remediation at the TCEQ with the passage of HB 1366.

-- Through HB 1567, the legislature provides for the licensing of a facility for disposing of low-level radioactive waste (LLRW) and establishes procedures for the TCEQ to accept and assess license applications from businesses to dispose of LLRW.
+- Through HB 1567, the legislature provides for the licensing of a facility for disposing of low-level radioactive waste and establishes procedures for the TCEQ to accept and assess license applications from businesses to dispose of such waste.

 - In the third called session, the legislature transfers the technology research and development program within the TERP from the Texas Council on Environmental Technology to the TCEQ.